-P6101 Survey of Counseling Theories will explore the historical origins Survey of Counseling Theories and evolution of contemporary models of psychotherapy and counseling, and current professional research and practice in the field.
+P6101 Survey of Counseling Theories Survey of Counseling Theories will explore the historical origins and evolution of contemporary models of psychotherapy and counseling, and current professional research and practice in the field.
 The student will learn various intervention modalities that may be applied to similar client presentations, and gain insights on how to tailor the most appropriate intervention for a specific client, and develop his/her personal paradigm for counseling.
 Spiritual issues are often an integral but subtle part of counseling process; students will enhance their abilities to recognize and address these issues from a Pagan perspective.
 Prerequisite: P5106, Personality Theories, or permission of instructor.
-P6201 Students learn counseling skills including development of basic Counseling Skills and rapport, active listening and effective use of questions.
-Therapeutic Interventions Psychotherapeutic interventions for specific populations and to address a variety of psychological issues are explored.
-Students begin to practice counseling skills with each other and with nonclinical populations.
+P6201 Counseling Skills and Therapeutic Interventions Students learn counseling skills including development of basic rapport, active listening and effective use of questions.
+Psychotherapeutic interventions for specific populations and to address a variety of psychological issues are explored.
+Students begin to practice counseling skills with each other and with non-clinical populations.
 Prerequisite: P6101, Survey of Counseling Theories, or permission of instructor.
-Designed to assist Group Leaders in understanding the stages of P6202 group development, the dynamics of member interactions and Group Theory and Dynamics what makes a group succeed or fail.
+P6202 Group Theory and Dynamics Designed to assist Group Leaders in understanding the stages of group development, the dynamics of member interactions and what makes a group succeed or fail.
 Through exercises, class interaction, readings and written assignments, students will learn to put various techniques to practical use in groups to which they already belong or plan to organize.
 With the development of these skills, the Group Leader will be better prepared to deal with group issues and lead more effective, cohesive and productive groups.
-P6203 The age profile of the Pagan community is rapidly evolving as Ministry to and for Older those who became active Pagans in the 1970s reach the last third of life.
-Support for older Pagans will become an increasingly People: Crones and Sages important issue.
+P6203 Sages and Crones: Ministry to and for Older People The age profile of the Pagan community is rapidly evolving as those who became active Pagans in the 1970s reach the last third of life.
+Support for older Pagans will become an increasingly important issue.
 Students will learn to help people meet the challenge of old age and develop models of spiritual development and maturity that can point the way to how the last third of life can be lived in a fulfilling and constructive way.
 Core topics include rites of passage into eldership, venerating deities of age and wisdom, support for older community members, the role of elders in the Pagan community and developing Pagan models of spiritual maturity.
 Same course as M6020.
-P6204 Transpersonal psychology is the bridge between the science of psychology and the art of psychology, and embraces the full range Introduction to Transpersonal of human experiences.
-This course will provide a foundational Psychology introduction to this discipline from William James to current practices.
+P6204 Introduction to Transpersonal Psychology Transpersonal psychology is the bridge between the science of psychology and the art of psychology, and embraces the full range of human experiences.
+This course will provide a foundational introduction to this discipline from William James to current practices.
 Emphasis will be on spiritual practices and transcendent integration.